Kempo/realtime-orders/README.md

 ## Server
 Stack: Node.js, Typescript, Apollo Server (GraphQL), Sqlite3, Prisma, Express

+## Deployment
+1. Server is deployed on Heroku using the [Heroku Monorepo buildpack](https://github.com/lstoll/heroku-buildpack-monorepo) and with a Postgres database attached.
+2. Both dashboard and main customer website are deployed on Vercel using sub-directories.

 ## Version 0 (Skateboard)
 Accept and view orders from the restaurant site and receive payment.
 Allow customers to buy online from the top 5 most popular menu items.